Does Student Financial Aid Count as Income for Benefits?

 Financial Aid & Medicaid

 College financial aid can sometimes affect eligibility when applying for Medicaid.
-Of course, the students must support themselves without a parent claiming them as a dependent on their taxes.
+Of course, students must support themselves without a parent claiming them as dependents on their taxes.

 Medicaid provides free dental insurance and healthcare to low-income families.
-However, the qualification rules vary by state for work-study programs and student loans.
+However, the qualification rules for work-study programs and student loans vary by state.

 Medicaid Loans